Cardiothoracic surgery: Lung cancer surgery

 Not all lung cancers are suitable for surgery.
 The stage, location and cell type are important limiting factors.
 In addition, people who are very ill with a poor performance status or who have inadequate pulmonary reserve would be unlikely to survive.
 Even with careful selection, the overall operative death rate is about 4.4%.

 In non-small cell lung cancer staging, stages IA, IB, IIA, and IIB are suitable for surgical resection.

 Pulmonary reserve is measured by spirometry.
 If there is no evidence of undue shortness of breath or diffuse parenchymal lung disease, and the FEV_{1} exceeds 2 litres or 80% of predicted, the person is fit for pneumonectomy.
 If the FEV_{1} exceeds 1.5 litres, the patient is fit for lobectomy.

 There is weak evidence to indicate that participation in exercise programs before lung cancer surgery may reduce the risk of complications after surgery.

+Since the early 21st century, video-assisted and robot-assisted minimally invasive techniques, including video-assisted thoracic surgery (VATS) and robot-assisted thoracic surgery (RATS), have become increasingly established.
+These approaches allow lung resections through smaller incisions and may reduce surgical trauma compared with open surgery.

+Laser-assisted techniques can be used in both open thoracic procedures and VATS, including for the resection of selected pulmonary lesions and metastases while preserving surrounding lung parenchyma.
+Parenchyma-sparing laser resection may be particularly useful in patients with multiple, bilateral, or deeply located metastases, as it can allow multiple lesions to be resected while limiting the loss of healthy lung tissue and, in selected cases, avoiding more extensive anatomical lung resections.
+Although patients undergoing laser-assisted resection often have more metastases and more frequently bilateral disease, systematic reviews have reported similar overall survival to patients undergoing conventional resection techniques.
+By preserving lung parenchyma, laser-assisted resection may facilitate repeat pulmonary metastasectomy in selected patients with recurrent disease.